Mchikky/Python-Project-8-Analysis-of-countries-for-water-project/README.md

 - Consulting with administrations/governments on water access policies.

 ## Data source
-- FAO data on population and political insatbility (2000- 2018).
+- FAO data on population ("Population.csv" and "RegionCountry".csv), political insatbility 2000-2018 ("PoliticalStability.csv")
-- WHO data on basic and safely managed drinking water services (2000 - 2017) and mortality rate attributed to water (2016)
+- WHO data on basic and safely managed drinking water services, 2000-2017 ("BasicAndSafelyManagedDrinkingWaterServices.csv") and mortality rate attributed to water in 2016 (MortalityRateAttributedToWater.csv)

 ## Data preparation
 - Build data dictionary or metadata repository which is a centralized repository of information about all the datasets.